CLIUtils/CLI11/README.md

 ### Inheriting defaults

 Many of the defaults for subcommands and even options are inherited from their creators.
-The inherited default values for subcommands are `allow_extras`, `prefix_command`, `ignore_case`, 🆕 `ignore_underscore`, `fallthrough`, `group`, `footer`, and maximum number of required subcommands.
+The inherited default values for subcommands are `allow_extras`, `prefix_command`, `ignore_case`, 🆕 `ignore_underscore`, `fallthrough`, `group`, `footer`,`immediate_callback` and maximum number of required subcommands.
 The help flag existence, name, and description are inherited, as well.

 Options have defaults for `group`, `required`, `multi_option_policy`, `ignore_case`, 🆕 `ignore_underscore`, 🚧 `delimiter`, and 🚧 `disable_flag_override`.
 To set these defaults, you should set the `option_defaults()` object, for example: